sweetsweetstefan/cloudmc-cloudca-kb/rbac/en/rbac-en.md

 1. Navigate to the desired service.
 1. Click on the three-dot menu to the right of the desired environment.
 1. Select *Manage members*.
-1. In the following page enter a name in the text box labeled *Add member to environment*.
+1. In the following page, enter the name of the user to add in the text box labeled *Add member to environment*.

 ![edit environment members page](list_of_env_roles-en.png)